8 Tips To Reduce Pet Odors And Make Your House Less Stinky

 Also remember for the HVAC air system in your house, to change out the filters frequently.
 It will help your system run better and with fresh filters, will do a better job of cleaning the air in your home.

 4. Use Baking Soda To Sprinkle Around The House

-To effectively use baking soda to rid your home of pet odor, sprinkle it over carpets and rugs and over any smelly furniture.
+Just sprinkle baking powder over carpets and rugs and over any smelly furniture.
 Let the baking soda sit overnight, and then vacuum it up the next morning.
 Just like that, everything will smell better.

 If you have a dog, it might be tempting to let him on the furniture.
 As nice as it is to cuddle up on the couch with your dog, it usually causes pet odors to permeate throughout the house.
 To prevent this from happening, the best thing to do is to train your dog to stay off the furniture.

 If you're looking for a way to prevent pet odors without stopping your dog from climbing on the furniture, consider laying down a blanket or a good pet throw for him to lay on.
 These pet throws are a good option.
 This way, the blanket will absorb the odor.
-Just be sure to wash the blanket once a week to prevent the odor from spreading.
+Just be sure to wash the blanket once a week to prevent the odor from spreading or sticking around.

 6. Address Your Pet Urine Problems

 Unrine odors from your dogs and cats are likely to be one of the biggest potential sources of bad odors in your home.
-Here's some detailed tips on how to address any pet urine smells and problems in your house.
-Find a good enzymatic odor neutralizer to use for any pet stains.
+Here's some detailed tips on how to address any pet urine smells and problems in your house promptly.
+Buy a good enzymatic odor neutralizer to use for any pet stains.
 One pet stain remover we really like is Rocco and Roxie's Stain & Odor Eliminator.